thomasdenney/FAQ/README.md

 ###Is PaintCode any good?

-Yes.
-Opacity and Opacity Express are some cheaper alternatives that also export Objective-C rendering code, and the vector editor in Opacity is a little better for some tasks.
+Yes - its great!
+Opacity and Opacity Express are cheaper alternatives that also export Objective-C rendering code, and I find the vector editor in Opacity is better.
 However, only use PaintCode if it is going to save you time and resources - if you aren't using much beyond the default iOS icons or you don't have dynamic graphics you probably don't need it.

 ###Should I use AppCode or Xcode?